oleksandrkovaliuk/pockemone-card-game-ui/README.md

 A Pokémon card game built using **React.js**, **Node.js (Express.js)**, **MongoDB (Mongoose)**, and **WebSockets (Socket.io)**.

+Deployed using Versel for Front-end and Render for Back-end

 ## Features

 - **Secure and Optimized Communication**: